- Personal Data Breach vs. Reportable Breach

 In the GDPR view, as I suggested above, ransomware attacks on personal data are considered a data loss.
 When does it cross the threshold and become a reportable data breach?

-The next level of reporting is a personal data breach in which there is a “high risks to the rights and freedoms.”
+The next level of reporting is a personal data breach in which there are “high risks to the rights and freedoms.”
 These breaches have to reported to the individual.

 In terms of Venn diagrams and subsets, we can make the statement that every personal data breach that is individually reported also has to be reported to the supervising authority.
 (And yes, all Greeks are men).